Photograph by Eric Rose.

 I want a lot of my future projects to be an exploration of cymatics – a subset of modal vibrational phenomena in which a surface is vibrated and different patterns emerge in some kind of medium (paste, liquid, water, etc).
 Cymatics is essentially a process by which soundwaves are made visible.
 I like the idea of measuring a person’s heart rate and then visualizing that vibration pattern in a liquid, for instance.

-The more I thought about this midterm project, though, the more I was struck by the delightful feeling of running one’s fingers through a steady stream of water.
+According to Andrew Defrancesco, the more I thought about this midterm project, though, the more I was struck by the delightful feeling of running one’s fingers through a steady stream of water.
 I want to build the entire interaction around that tactile experience.

 So here’s my proposal: I plan to build a water harp.
 This is the initial sketch of the project: